getify/foi-lang/Foi-Guide.md

 defn add(*nums) ^| + ...nums |;
 ```

-The `*` must immediately preceed a single identifier (with no default value), and must be the only listed parameter in the function definition.
+The `*` must immediately precede a single identifier (with no default value), and must be the only listed parameter in the function definition.
 All arguments passed to this function will be gathered in a single `nums` value.

 **Note:** Functions with this variadic parameter gathering in the signature cannot be partially applied.